Hwang570000/Hello-World/README.md

 # Hello-World
 =============

 Hi!
-I am the beginner of coding and computer science.
+I am the beginner of computer science.
-Thank you.